Frijol/climate-change/notes.md

 * Not sure what would eat the phytoplankton, and not sure what changing the nutritional balance of the ocean would do to other life forms [p137][Goodell]

 ## Economic approach
+### Carbon credits
 * Carbon credits system: a global economic system to financially incentivize companies to reduce their carbon emissions [p142][Goodell]
 * [Kyoto Protocol](https://en.wikipedia.org/wiki/Kyoto_Protocol) established the carbon credits system in 1997/enforced 2005.
 Each nation decides on a cap, then can trade for more/less with other nations [p142][Goodell]
 * Prior art: the Acid Rain Program cut sulfur dioxide emissions quickly and cheaply using a similar credits system [p141][Goodell]

+### Capitalism
+* Using less energy/using renewables can save companies money - Walmart is a leading example [p12][Lovins]
+* Companies required to disclose accounting information including carbon footprint under the [Sarbanes-Oxley Act](https://en.wikipedia.org/wiki/Sarbanes–Oxley_Act).
+This lets the public see economic effect of cutting emissions; the trend has been cost savings [p11][Lovins]
+* Major $ savings to be had in more efficient buildings; 76% of energy produced in USA goes to building operation [p15][Lovins]
+* Biggest blocker to companies that would like to go greener: up-front capital [p31][Lovins]

 {% include "./bibliography.md" %}